Alconost is a localization service provider, and we work with most localization management platforms available on the

 Finally, there is Transifex with its Transifex Live feature.
 When using it, you will see a small sidebar on top of the website, which you can use to manage your translations in real time.
 While Transifex Live works slightly differently from Lokalise Live Edit and Crowdin In-Context, it also helps facilitate translation in real time.

 As you can see from their rich functionality, the above-mentioned localization tools are great for big, complex localization projects.
 But what do you do if you just need to translate a small amount of text (under 1000 words, for example, or just a handful of strings)?

 This is where lightweight, stripped-down translation platforms come into play, such as Nitro .
-Nitro is a self-service human translation platform that supports multiple languages, in plain text format only (translations can however be exported to a single Google Sheets file).
+Nitro is a self-service human translation platform that supports multiple languages, in plain text format or as Google Docs.
+Learn more about Google Docs translation with Nitro in this article.

 This online translation management tool has a clean, simple UI designed for swift execution of short translations.
-The way it works is simple: you insert your plain text (displayed in segments), check off the languages into which you want it translated, pay within the platform, and submit your order for translation.
+The way it works is simple: you insert either plain text (displayed in segments) or add a link to a Google document, check off the languages into which you want it translated, pay within the platform, and submit your order for translation.
 Most orders are ready within 24 hours, while many are completed far sooner.

 Nitro’s features include options for providing context, communicating with translators, and adding questions and comments.
 A number of Alconost’s clients prefer to use Crowdin for handling large translations and Nitro for small ones.

 When choosing a software localization tool, the first thing to consider is the scope of your project and what it will require.
 For long-term and complex projects we highly recommend Crowdin or Lokalise, as these two tools have the most advanced feature sets, extensive integration and file format support.
 Moreover, Crowdin allows for an intuitive and friendly UI.

 Between the two, our favorite is Crowdin due to its advanced functionality and the number of options available.
 But the Alconost team also works with Lokalise, SmartCAT, and other platforms.